cratonica/trayhost/README.md

     %GOPATH%\src\github.com\cratonica\trayhost\make_icon.bat C:\MyIcon.ico

 This will generate a file called __iconwin.go__ and set its build options so it will only be built in Windows.

-#### Disabling the Command Prompt Window on Windows
-The [editbin](http://msdn.microsoft.com/en-us/library/xd3shwhf.aspx) tool will allow you to change the subsystem of the output executable so that users won't see the command window while your application is running.
-The easiest way to do this is to open the Visual Studio Command Prompt from the start menu (or, alternatively, find __vcvarsall.bat__ in your Visual Studio installation directory and CALL it passing the __x86__ argument).
-Once you are in this environment, issue the command:

-    editbin.exe /SUBSYSTEM:WINDOWS path\to\program.exe

-Now when you run the program, you won't see a terminal window.